-For the first time in her life, Denice Castanaveras was possessed of the abrupt, absolutely certain conviction, I'm going to die.
+For the first time in her life, Denice was struck by the conviction, I'm going to die.
 First step; put the helmet on.
 It was still in her hand, but she hadn't practiced with it enough; she fumbled and dropped it.
 Another section of the house came free, glowing brilliant white at the edges, where the X-laser had touched it.
 Denice picked the helmet up, tried to put it on backward while red dots danced in front of her eyes.
 She realized her mistake, corrected it, got the helmet on in the correct direction.
-Her eyes were stinging and abruptly she could not see at all, not anything- Huge hands grasped her, an arm went around her chest, and the helmet settled into place around her with the gentlest of clicks.
+Her eyes stung and abruptly she could not see, not anything- Huge hands grasped her, an arm went around her chest, and the helmet settled into place around her with the gentlest of clicks.
 Air rushed in on her.
 With the air came a vast pain in her lungs, and then cramps; she doubled over on herself, curled herself up around a pain so great she could not imagine what it might be.
-She blinked, again and again, blinked the blood away from her eyes- The white glare of the explosion dazzled her eyes, even through the film of blood, for the very briefest instant; then her faceplate went completely black.
+She blinked, again and again, blinked the blood away from her eyes- The white glare of the explosion dazzled her, even through the film of blood; then her faceplate went black.
 The wave front, when it touched her, was no more than a gentle push.
-Stars wheeled by over her head, and then the sun, then Earth, and then stars again.
+STARS WHEELED by over her head, and then the sun, then Earth, and then stars again.